maksym-maslov/nutrifit/README.md

 done
 ```

-Expect 401 responses initially, then 429 once the login zone is exhausted.
+Expect 401 responses initially, then 429 once the login limit is exhausted.

 ## Secrets management